-Cabernet Franc is in both these wines and adds a prettiness which one does not usually see in Merlot.
+Cabernet Franc is in both these wines and adds prettiness to the variety.
 Both wines were bottled at about the same time, with a release in April of 2021.
 Both represent excellent examples of the variety, each in its own right; it comes down to your preference in the style of wine.

-Supposing you cannot get enough Merlot in this October.
-In that case, you have another chance to celebrate this varietal when Merlot day comes around on November 7th, and don’t forget to share your favorite Merlot on social media by using the hashtag #merlotme.
+You have another chance to celebrate this varietal when Merlot day comes around on November 7th.
+Don’t forget to share your favorites on social media by using the hashtag #merlotme.